What is hMPV(Human Metapneumovirus)?

 2. Surface Contact

 • The virus can live on surfaces for a certain period.
-If an infected person touches an object (like doorknobs, phones, or toys) and another person touches the same surface, they can become infected.
+An infected person touch an object (like doorknobs, phones, or toys).
+If another person touches the same surface, they can become infected.

 3. Airborne Spread

-• Though not as common, the virus may also spread through tiny particles in the air that remain suspended for a period.
+• The virus can also spread through tiny particles in the air.
+These particles, though not as common, stay suspended for a period.

 Symptoms of Human Metapneumovirus